Filk/Processing-Lessons/README.md

 # Processing-Sketches

-This repository contains Processing sketches I use to teach Processing.

-—
 www.processing.org

-A creative coding framework, built for artists and designers, sitting on top of the Java language.
+This repository contains Processing sketches and all the materials (e.g. pdf) I use to teach Processing.
+Processing is a creative coding framework, built for artists and designers, sitting on top of the Java language.
 Cross-Platform, also available to publish to the Web and Android.

-TUTORIALS.
+Lesson 1.
+What’s Processing?
+Download and examples.
+IDE
+Basic shapes, structure and color.

+Lesson 2.
+Interaction: Mouse and Key events

+RESOURCES:

+TUTORIALS:
 http://processing.org/tutorials/
 http://hello.processing.org/
 http://wiki.processing.org/w/Video_Tutorials_by_Jose_Sanchez/